Console

 How does the development process work?
 What's the process for working through bugs, features and tech debt?

-Fast-paced, but structured.
-Most teams are on a 2-week or monthly cycle.
-We do quarterly planning for big projects/features.
-We have a lightweight process for planning and getting approval from key stakeholders that typically involves writing up an RFC and tagging the requisite stakeholders.
 We generally use GitHub Issues and Projects as the roadmap source of truth.
-We have a monthly product demo day for features and fixes that are shipping.
+We have a biweekly product demo day for features and fixes that are shipping.

 How does code get reviewed, merged, and deployed?